eveninglily/draw-it/README.md

 ## Todo
 (This is a non-exhaustive list; it just gives an idea for the next big things)
-- [ ] Replace inputs and custom UI stuff with myth
+- [ ] Replace inputs and custom UI stuff with vial
 - [ ] Cleanup HTML/CSS
 - [ ] Rewrite the server, possibly with uWS
 - [ ] Cleanup internal libraries